moneil/DSKTool/README.md

 The DSKTOOL uses 3LO and as such requires a Learn account and use is further restricted to System Admin users only.

-The DSKTOOL may be run in various free or lowcost environments.
+The DSKTOOL may be run in various free or low-cost environments.

 **Note**: This is an open source community project and *is not supported or sponsored by Blackboard Inc.*